Poplicola

 Continue reading...

-New York Times Columnist Line of the Day – 11 May 2010
+New York Time Columnist Line of the Day – 18 May 2010

 yellow new york taxi in front of new york times building

 If you’re one of the four-or-so frequent readers of this here blog, chances are you also occasionally check out the New York Times op-ed page.
-You may even know the names: Thomas “Friedman Fries” Friedman, Gail “The Colander” Collins, Nicholas “The Dark Crystal” Kristof, &c.
+You may even know the names: Thomas “Friedman Ain’t Free” Friedman, Gail “The Colander” Collins, Nicholas “The Dark Crystal” Kristof, &c.
 Well, I’ve decided to devote a daily feature to these folks, by daily pointing out one line that is either awesome, funny, insightful, intelligent, ridiculous, or utterly divorced from reality.
 I hope you enjoy.
-Today’s is from Roger “Life of the Party” Cohen’s column, “Europa!
-Europa!”
-There is something irresistibly comical about...
+Today’s is from David “Yawny-Pants” Brooks, who in his column “Children of the ’70s,” blames hippies: The...

 Continue reading...